tanish111/document-approval/Database/Database_documentation.md

 3.Running the Database:
 To run the SQL scripts in a terminal:
-    1. Install a database management system like MySQL or PostgreSQL.
+    <br>1.
+Install a database management system like MySQL.
-    2. Copy the SQL script into a text file, say `ascii_database.sql`.
+    <br>2.
+Copy the SQL script into a text file, say `ascii_database.sql`.
-    3. Open a terminal and navigate to the directory containing `ascii_database.sql`.
+    <br>3.
+Open a terminal and navigate to the directory containing `ascii_database.sql`.
-    4. Run the following command to create the database:
+    <br>4.
+Run the following command to create the database:
     ```
     mysql -u username -p < ascii_database.sql
     ```